Vietnam.vn - Nền tảng quảng bá Việt Nam

 At this point, a question arises: So what is a cobot?
 What is the difference between a cobot and a traditional robot?

-Michael Peshkin - professor of mechanical engineering at Northwestern University in Illinois, along with J. Edward Colgate, are the ones who coined the term "cobot".
+Michael Peshkin - professor of mechanical engineering at Northwestern University in Illinois along with J. Edward Colgate are the ones who coined the term "cobot".
 Accordingly, "cobot" is the abbreviation of collaborative robot.
-The characteristics of cobots are that they have single or double jointed arms, are compact and lightweight, and are very efficient in production, especially for the automotive, medical, metal, food, and plastic industries.
+The characteristics of cobots are that they have single or double jointed arms, compact and lightweight, very efficient in production, especially for the automotive, medical, metal, food and plastic industries.

-In essence, a robot is an automated machine that performs a task in a factory without human involvement.
-A cobot, on the other hand, is a type of intelligent robot that performs tasks with human assistance; it can sense the forces and movements provided by the worker, and is equipped with advanced visual computing.
+In essence, a robot is an automated machine that performs a task in a factory without human intervention.
+A cobot, on the other hand, is a type of intelligent robot that performs tasks with human assistance; it can sense the force and movements provided by the worker, and is equipped with advanced visual computing.

 Cobots are considered “new generation” robots designed to work safely with humans.
 They have built-in sensors and safety systems, allowing them to stop working immediately when danger is detected.
 Cobots also have outstanding advantages when compared to traditional robots in the fields of agriculture , education... and performing tasks related to the transportation and storage of goods.

-Most recently, two Danish technology companies (Universal Robots and Mobile Industrial Robots) opened the first headquarters dedicated to cobots in Europe to promote the field of collaborative robots with humans.
+Most recently, two technology companies in Denmark (Universal Robots and Mobile Industrial Robots) opened the first headquarters dedicated to cobots in Europe to promote the field of collaborative robots with humans.

 brother 1